Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-loops.md

 In programming many problems that look different are at the core the same problem, just with different details.
 We can use this to our advantage in our work!
 If we identify that a problem is similar to one we have already solved, we can take the solution we've already written and modify it for the new problem.

 We're going to switch now to working on Snowman.
 Start by opening up `snowman.py` in VSCode.
-First, let's take a look at the current version of our user input function `get_letter_from_user`:
+First, let's take a look at the current version of our user input helper function `get_letter_from_user`:

 ```python